 More importantly, if you narrow your query to just the failed data id you can determine the exact data change that is causing the failure:

-select * from sym_data where data_id in (select failed_data_id from sym_outgoing_batch where batch_id='XXXXX');
+select * from sym_data where data_id in (select failed_data_id from sym_outgoing_batch where batch_id='XXXXX' and node_id='YYYYY');

-where XXXXXX is the batch that is failing.
+where XXXXXX is the batch id and YYYYY is the node id of the batch that is failing.